Réseau des sports: Noted RDS programming

 Sports 30 – Sports news show that provides news and updates regarding major sports in North America and elsewhere.

 Canadien Express – Condensed version of the previous Montreal Canadiens hockey game in a 60-minute format.

 F1 Express – Similar concept derived from the Canadien Express broadcast.

 The Montreal Canadiens hockey game broadcasts formerly varied in name according to the day of the week.
 Saturday games were known as Le Hockey du Samedi Soir Coors Light.
 Tuesday games were known as Les Méchants Mardis Molson-Ex while all of the other day or night games were known as Le Hockey Subway des Canadiens.
 NHL telecasts not involving the Canadiens were simply titled LNH à RDS.
 Since 2014, games have been known as "Le hockey des Canadiens (Bell/Coca-Cola/McDonald's)."
 The sponsor affiliations change from time to time.

-In January 2013, RDS and TSN announced a documentary series, 24H, following the team.
+In January 2013, RDS and TSN announced a documentary series, 24CH, following the team.

 Dubbed programming

 Because very few sporting events broadcast by RDS are carried by any other French-language broadcaster, exact simulcasts of other broadcasters on RDS are extremely rare.
 Even when another French-language broadcaster is carrying the event (e.g., the French Open or soccer matches involving teams from France), RDS will usually use its own commentators.
 However, for most events that do not either take place in Quebec or involve Quebec-based teams, RDS will rely on the applicable English-language broadcaster (Canadian or American), or some other international broadcast, for the video feed, including any graphics or game updates in the original feed.

 The visuals are then dubbed live-to-air with commentators in the RDS studios, who (in most cases) call the game off monitors instead of being on-site.
 The commentary is not a translation of the English language audio, although the background audio typically remains intact, and relevant information from the English commentary (e.g. injury reports, or explanations of onscreen graphics) may or may not be relayed by the RDS announcers.
-Interviews aired during the broadcast are undubbed, though announcers will translate what is said after the interview ends.
+Interviews aired during the broadcast are undubbed, though RDS announcers will translate and summarize it after completion.

-The video is usually delayed by several seconds from the originating feed, in order to ensure that irrelevant items (such as U.S. network promos, apart from those for other events which will also air on RDS) are deleted from the RDS broadcast.
+The video is usually delayed by several seconds from the originating feed, in order to ensure that irrelevant items (such as U.S. network promos, apart from those for other events which will also air on RDS) are removed from the RDS broadcast.
 These are usually replaced by other images of the venue, additional game statistics, or RDS promos.

-Other affiliations

-RDS's studios are also home to RDS Info, a 24-hour French-language sports news service which replaced RIS Info Sports in 2012.
-RDS's sister English-language sports service is The Sports Network (TSN).
-Many of the programming theme songs used on RDS are the same as on TSN, except if TSN takes from an American network.